How Long Does Flexeril Stay in Your System?

-- Your metabolism: The faster your metabolism, the more likely that you’ll process Flexeril fast.
+- Your metabolism: The faster your metabolism, the more likely it that you’ll process Flexeril fast.
 This depends on factors like your age, weight, height, and genetics.
 Your lifestyle also matters, such as eating and exercise habits.

 These factors are not the same for everyone, so take any estimates as estimates only.
 Some people take longer or shorter to detox from Flexeril.